Copenhagen Metro: Stations

 There are 37 stations on the network.
 Of the initial 22 stations on lines M1 and M2, nine are underground and six of these are deep-level.
 They were all designed by KHR Arkitekter, who created open stations with daylight.
 Stations have an information column in front, marked with a large 'M' and featuring information screens.
-All stations have a vestibule at ground level, which has ticket and local information, ticket machines and validators.
+All stations have a vestibule at below ground level, which has ticket and local information, ticket machines and validators.
 The stations are built with island platforms and are fully accessible for people with disabilities.

 The deep-level stations are built as rectangular, open boxes 60 m long, 20 m wide and 20 m deep.
 The platforms are located 18 m below the surface.
 Access to the surface is reached via escalators and elevators.
 The design allows the stations to be located below streets and squares, allowing the stations to be built without expropriation.
 Access to the track is blocked by platform screen doors.
 The underground stations on M1 and M2 were built as cut-and-cover from the top down (except Christianshavn, which was excavated as a large hole and the station built bottom-up), and the first part of construction was building a water-tight wall on all sides.
 There are glass pyramids on the roof of the stations permitting daylight to enter.
 Inside the pyramids, there are prisms reflecting and splitting the light, sometimes resulting in rainbows on the walls.
 The light in the stations is automatically regulated to make best use of the daylight and maintain a constant level of illumination of the stations at all times.

 The elevated stations are built in glass, concrete and steel to minimize their visual impact.
 Outside, there is parking for bicycles, cars, buses and taxis.
 Access to the trains are blocked by platform screen doors.